Model-Intercomparison-Datasets/Vauclin1979/README.md

 1. Build the Vauclin experiment
 2. Generate the physical and model parameters
 3. Run simulations.
+4. CMAES calibration again Vauclin's experiment.
-4. Visulize results
+5. Visulize results
-5. Compare the result with Vauclin measurements.
+6. Compare the result with Vauclin measurements.